61Listings

 This project is the first full-scale real estate development by Thai Obayashi of the Obayashi Group, and it is the largest rental office building solely owned by the Obayashi Group.

-In Thailand, construction finishes often tend to be rough, but this building has been meticulously crafted down to the smallest details—truly reflecting the quality of the Obayashi Group.
-From elevators to restrooms, equipment from Japanese companies has been installed.
-With more than half of the tenants being Japanese companies, its high reliability is evident.
+In Thailand, construction quality can sometimes be inconsistent, but O-NES TOWER has been meticulously crafted down to the smallest detail, reflecting the high standards of the Obayashi Group.
+From elevators to restrooms, equipment from Japanese manufacturers has been installed, and with over half of the tenants being Japanese companies, the building’s reliability is clear.

-The building has obtained internationally recognized LEED Gold and WELL Gold certifications, guaranteeing its quality.
+The building has been awarded LEED Gold and WELL Gold certifications, internationally recognized standards that guarantee its high quality.

 Click here for more on LEED-certified offices

-O-NES TOWER is located in the Nana area.
-While the area is often associated with nightlife, it is also home to luxury hotels such as JW Marriott and Hyatt Regency, as well as many upscale condominiums.
-Many business travelers also choose to stay at the Novotel Hotel located just behind the building.
+O-NES TOWER is located in the Nana area, which, while known for its nightlife, is also surrounded by luxury hotels like JW Marriott and Hyatt Regency, as well as numerous high-end condominiums.
+Many business travelers choose to stay at the Novotel, located just behind the building.

 Proceed toward Exit 2 of Nana Station, and you will immediately see the skywalk extending to O-NES TOWER on the left-hand side.

-Even on rainy days, you can reach the building without getting wet!
+Even on rainy days, you can reach the building without having to step in the rain.

-For tenant employees, a facial recognition system has been introduced, allowing card-free entry through the gates.
+For tenant employees, a facial recognition system has been installed, allowing contactless through the gates.

-From the lobby, you can immediately feel the Obayashi Group’s trademark meticulous attention to detail.
+From the moment you step into the lobby, you can immediately sense the Obayashi Group’s signature attention to detail.

-Office floors span from the 8th to the 29th floor, divided into Low Zone: 8F–19F, and High Zone: 19F–29F.
-(19F is the transfer floor between zones.)
+Office floors is located from the 8th-29th floor, divided into Low Zone (8F–19F) and High Zone (19F–29F), with the 19th floor serving as the transfer floor between zones.

-The building is equipped with 8 elevators in the Low Zone and 8 in the High Zone, totaling 16 elevators (excluding VIP and parking elevators).
-With this sufficient number, waiting time is almost nonexistent.
+The building features 16 elevators in total—8 for the Low Zone and 8 for the High Zone (excluding VIP and parking elevators)—ensuring minimal waiting times for tenants.

 The elevators are custom-made by MITSUBISHI with a ceiling height of 3 meters, offering a spacious and bright environment without any sense of pressure.